Xpan22/Response-div-stability-competitive-communities/Results_RD_mod.md

 <img src="Results_RD_mod_files/figure-html/divergence_CV-1.png" alt="Relationship between Divergence and temporal stability of total community biomass."  />
 <p class="caption">(\#fig:divergence_CV)Relationship between Divergence and temporal stability of total community biomass.</p>
 </div>
 We can see that the positive relationship between temporal stability and response diversity measured as divergence holds, but it becomes shallower as richness increases.
-We could speculated that this due to divergence considering only the responses of the 2 most extreme species.
+We could speculated that this due to divergence considering only the responses of the 2 most "responding" species.
 Thus, when species richness increases, disregarding the responses of the other species in the community except the 2 responding the most makes the relationship between response diversity and stability weaker.

 # Linear models